MohamedElgohary88/MohamedElgohary88/README.md

 - 👯 I’m looking to collaborate on **Mobile development projects that utilize my skills in Kotlin and experience in developing collaborative solutions**

-- 💬 Ask me about **Kotlin, Dart, Android Development, and Kotlin Multi-platform**
+- 💬 Ask me about **Kotlin, Android Development, and Kotlin Multi-platform**

 - My Portfolio **https://mohamed-elgohary.onrender.com**